nebula-plugins/nebula-publishing-plugin/README.md

 #### How to ignore selected dependencies.

-It might happen that you need to create a release which have to depend on a library which have a lower status.
+It might happen that you need to create a release which has to depend on a library which has a lower status.
 E.g. it contains critical bug fix or you are early adopter of release candidates.
 You can exclude those libraries from the checking process.